w3c/wai-about-wai/_about/projects/wai-guide/index.md

 We invite participation, comments, and contributions by anyone interested.
 This includes reviewing drafts of these resources and actively participating in the relevant groups to help develop these resources.
 All project results will be provided openly on royalty-free basis, and will be linked from this page.

 See also [Participating in WAI](http://www.w3.org/WAI/participation).
-If you have any questions, contact [Shadi Abou-Zahra {% include_cached different.html %}](http://www.w3.org/People/shadi/) (Scientific Coordinator).
+If you have any questions, contact [Shadi Abou-Zahra](http://www.w3.org/People/shadi/) (Scientific Coordinator).

 ## About the Project
 {:#about}